AGUA HEDIONDA LAGOON FOUNDATION / VOLUNTEER

 Algerian Sea Lavender Removal

-In conjunction with the California Department of Fish & Wildlife and the Nature Collective, the AHLF is attempting to eradicate Algerian Sea Lavender (an invasive species) in the lagoon watershed.
+In conjunction with the US Fish and Wildlife Service, California Department of Fish & Wildlife and the Nature Collective, the AHLF is attempting to eradicate Algerian Sea Lavender (an invasive species) in the lagoon watershed.
+This project is 100% funded by the US Fish & Wildlife Service and corresponds and collaborates with the Coastal Program Coordinater of Southern California.
 Volunteering for this effort requires physical labor and ability to walk through the mud flats.
 We need volunteers to hand-pull plants on a weekly basis and assist in tarping large areas, as well as monitor the results when the tarps are pulled.
 This process is known as solarization.
-To specifically volunteer for this project please email email@example.com
+To specifically volunteer for this project please email: firstname.lastname@example.org

 Monthly Restoration Events